Arun007coder/SectorOS/README.md

 It can read keyboard input

-Floppy disk image file will not print string from the 2nd sector of the active drive
+Proper shutdown is implemented.
+To call shutdown, press `escape` key on keyboard

 ## Building

-To build First Run:
+To build the project, First Run:

 ```shell
 ./build -I